NickeManarin/ScreenToGif/ScreenToGif/Readme.md

 ♠ When saving a gif using the overwrite option while the output file has a usage lock, no error appears.
 ♠ The Cinemagraph feature is broken for high DPI PCs.
+♠ Gifski does not accepts saving something in a path with "回复".
+♠ Gifski does not accepts saving board recordings.

 ### To Test: